Bradley-Heather/Haskell/README.md

 # Haskell

-A repository for all thing learning Haskell related
+A repository for all things learning Haskell related